OneOfTheseDays83/gameOfLife/README.md

 # Game of life
-This implements the game of life as a backend service in GO.
+This implements the Conway's game of life as a backend service in GO.
 The requests to play the game can be send via REST API.
 The output/response is currently limited to console logging.
+Currently there is no life/dead beyond the edges - this could be easily adapted.

 ---
 ## Architecture